ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 15.33 \pm 0.05 \text{ cm}
 $$

 The 15.33 cm is our best estimate, and the 0.05 cm is our estimate of the uncertainty.
-We are saying that our best guess at the true length of the pencil is 15.33cm but the true length is most likely between 15.28cm and 15.38cm.
+We are saying that our best guess at the true length of the pencil is 15.33 cm but the true length is most likely between 15.28 cm and 15.38 cm.

 :::Note
 Uncertainty is unavoidable in every measurement!